 - Identifies insecure programs and files

 This is the best ethical hacking tool used for testing wireless networks and hacking of wireless LAN or wardriving.
 It passively identifies networks and collects packets and detects non-beaconing and hidden networks with the help of data traffic.

 Kismet is basically a sniffer and wireless-network detector that works with other wireless cards and supports raw-monitoring mode.

 - Runs on Linux OS, which may be Ubuntu, backtrack, or more

 - Applicable to windows at times

-This is also a tool used to prevent wardriving, which works on operating systems based on windows.
-It is capable of detecting IEEE 902.11g, 802 and 802.11b networks.
+This is also an ethical hacking tool that is used to prevent wardriving, which works on operating systems based on windows.
+It is capable of detecting IEEE 902.11g, 802, and 802.11b networks.
 A newer version of this called MiniStumbler is now available.